jacgonisa/ATHILA/README.md

 ## Step 4: BLAST Outgroups to gag-pol and athila-orf
 This step aims to filter the selected outgroups

-## Step 5: Alignment GagPol-ORF and ATHILA-ORF MAFFT
+## Step 5: Alignment GagPol-ORF and ATHILA-ORF with MAFFT
+## Step 6: Phylogenetic tree with IQtree
+Sequences are clustered by length.
+We want to keep those of largest size (autonomous elements with all the retrotransposon proteins)
+## Step 7: Repeat steps 5 and 6 for a threshold of >12 kb

 ## Appendix: Check proteins using BLASTALL
 - We check for ORFs that do not align with anything (odd TEs), which means this TEs are "intruders"